Setting bid adjustments

 If you set a bid adjustment that increases your bids, then your resulting bid may increase the number of auctions your ad is eligible for.
 In turn, a higher resulting bid can lead to your campaign becoming "limited by budget".
 In that case, your budget may prevent you from getting all the new traffic available for your campaign.

 It's important to keep in mind that a campaign that's "limited by budget" can still be successful and help you meet your advertising goals.
-However, if your campaign becomes "limited by budget" after upgrading to enhanced campaigns and setting a bid adjustment, consider increasing your budget to increase clicks, or lowering your bids or bid adjustments to get more clicks for your limited budget.
+However, if your campaign becomes "limited by budget" after setting a bid adjustment, consider increasing your budget to increase clicks, or lowering your bids or bid adjustments to get more clicks for your limited budget.

 Let's say you set a bid of $1 and a daily budget of US$100, and your campaign is getting about 200 clicks and spending US$95 per day (it isn't “limited by budget”).
 Then, you set a bid adjustment that results in a +100% increase for searches in Chicago on mobile devices, or a resulting bid of US$2.00.